Seveneves: Part Two

 Human civilization, as well as nearly all life on Earth, is obliterated.
 US President Julia Bliss Flaherty manages to get herself up to the Cloud Ark despite provisions that members of government would not be launched into space.
 Flaherty persuades the majority of the Arklets to abandon the ISS and to move to higher orbit in a decentralized swarm, in the process causing ISS to be struck by a bolide and suffer catastrophic damage that kills 300.

-Meanwhile, leader Markus Leuker and robotics engineer Dinah MacQuarie take a small crew to an ice comet fragment that billionaire Sean Probst has gotten into Earth's orbit for the purpose of providing propellant for the space station.
+Meanwhile, leader Markus Leuker and robotics engineer Dinah MacQuarie take a small crew to an ice comet fragment that billionaire Sean Probst has brought into Earth's orbit for the purpose of providing propellant for the space station.
 Probst's crew has died of radiation sickness caused by nuclear fallout from his ship's nuclear reactor.
 They bring the ice to the Cloud Ark, though MacQuarie is the only survivor of this mission.

 Using the ice comet, the remaining third of the Cloud Ark and the ISS (now dubbed Endurance) take three years to reach the Cleft, a Grand Canyon–sized crevasse on the now-exposed iron core of the Moon.
 By this time, Flaherty's Swarm has been decimated, resorting to cannibalism to survive, while fallout from Probst's ship has killed most of Endurance's crew.
 The 11 Swarm survivors, led by a woman named Aïda, negotiate reuniting the Swarm with Endurance.
 However, fearing ostracism by the crew, Aïda starts a battle for control of Endurance that fails, but reduces the population even further.

-When Endurance reaches the safety of the Cleft, there are only eight female survivors, only seven of whom (Dinah, Ivy, Aïda, Tekla, Camila, Moira, and Julia) are able to bear children.
+When Endurance reaches the safety of the Cleft, there are only eight survivors, all female, of whom only seven (Dinah, Ivy, Aïda, Tekla, Camila, Moira, and Julia) are still young enough to bear children.
 Moira can still use her genetics laboratory to rebuild the human race by automictic parthenogenesis.
 They agree that each of the seven "Eves" gets to choose how her offspring will be genetically modified or enhanced.